zhanmingchen/zhanmingchen.github.io/_teaching/2023-Fall-TA.md

 venue: "Universit of Minnesota, College of Design"
 date: 2023-12-31
 location: "Guangzhou, China"
+excerpt: 'For this undergraduate course, I held office hours and graded assignments for 64 students.'
 ---

 ## Teaching Description

 During Fall 2023, I worked as a teaching assistant supervised by Ms. Peggy Lord.
-For the undergraduate course "RM 2215: Introduction to Retail Merchandising" (online, asynchronous).
-I held office hours and graded assignments for 64 students.
+For the undergraduate course "RM 2215: Introduction to Retail Merchandising" (online, asynchronous), I held office hours and graded assignments for 64 students.

 ## Student Ratings